HuaMick/20250526_Reejig/docs/design.md

 - I've implemented a downstream normalization for skills table, this will allow me to land my data, and then have the normalized tables downstream.

 - I've refactored the landing tables and loading to be more modular this should help when I start to pull data from the API, I've yet to recieve my API credentials yet so will wait for that.
+I don't really know what I'm going to get from the API so it would be good to implement this so I can maximise my understanding of all the data I can get from the different sources.

 - I've successfully extracted the occupations data using the API.
 I'll need to update schema and refactor the load pipeline.
 Once I've established I can successfully load I'll create the other functions to extract the other datasets via the API.